The Sand: Plot

-A group of friends - Kaylee, Gilbert, Ronnie, Jonah, Chanda, Mitch, Vance, Marsha, and Heather - are having a party on the beach, leaving their mobile phones in the trunk of a car in an effort to ensure that no one will post compromising pictures or videos online.
-Vance and Gilbert find a large ball covered in a strange gooey substance.
+A large group of friends - including Kaylee, Gilbert, Ronnie, Jonah, Chanda, Mitch, Vance, Marsha, and Heather - are having a party on the beach, leaving their mobile phones in the trunk of a car in an effort to ensure that no one will post compromising pictures or videos online.
+Vance and Gilbert find a large ball covered in a strange gooey substance and bring it to the rest of their friends.

 The next morning, Kaylee and Mitch wake up in the lifeguard shack.
-Jonah, who is Kaylee's boyfriend, awakens in a convertible next to Chanda, having had sex with her the previous night, along with Vance and his girlfriend, Ronnie.
+Jonah, who is Kaylee's estranged boyfriend, awakens in a convertible next to Chanda, having had sex with her the previous night, along with Vance and his girlfriend, Ronnie.
 Gilbert wakes up stuck from the waist down in a waste container.
 Marsha awakens topless on a picnic table.
-The rest of the teens, including Heather, are nowhere to be found.
+The rest of the teens - those who had fallen asleep directly on the sand, including Heather - are nowhere to be found.

 Kaylee witnesses a bird suddenly getting sucked into the sand and tries to warn Marsha, who goes to search for Heather, but Marsha does not listen, and her feet get stuck in the sand.
 Vance rushes to help her, but trips and falls face-first into the sand; the skin on his face melts off.
-He and Marsha's bodies are pulled beneath the ground by an unseen force.
+His and Marsha's bodies are pulled beneath the ground by an unseen force.
+Kaylee discovers that thin tendrils, barely visible, emerge from the beach and reach towards her hand when she holds it close to the sand.
 Jonah sees the ball from last night, now cracked in half, and concludes that it is a large egg and that whatever hatched from it has burrowed under the sand.

-Unable to access their phones as the car's battery is dead, the group experiments to determine the creature's reach.
+Unable to access their phones as they are locked in the trunk of the car, the group experiments to determine the creature's reach.
 Jonah uses two surfboards as a bridge to reach a picnic table.
-In the process, the creature slashes his stomach, leaving a painful wound that starts seeping pus.
+In the process, the creature moves the boards causing him to slip, and slashes his stomach, leaving a painful wound that starts seeping pus.
 He notes that the creature avoids the ashes of the previous night's bonfire, indicating that it hates fire.
 While attempting to retrieve their phones, Ronnie crushes her fingers under the trunk's lid.